Len Is Maranhenses

 São Luís

-Most visitors pass through São Luís on the way in or out.
-The historic centre is a UNESCO World Heritage Site with colourful Portuguese colonial architecture, much of it clad in azulejo tiles that have faded to beautiful, irregular blues and greens.
-The Bumba Meu Boi festival in June fills the streets with costumed processions.
-If your dates overlap with it, stay an extra day.
+Most visitors pass through São Luís en route.
+The historic centre is a UNESCO World Heritage Site of Portuguese colonial architecture clad in azulejo tiles that have faded to beautiful, irregular blues and greens.
+The Bumba Meu Boi festival in June fills the streets with costumed processions of extraordinary scale and colour.
+If your dates overlap, stay an extra day.

 Practical Notes